dionvu/mainstream/README.md

 # mainstream

-A CLI to keep up with all the latest and greatest anime and keep track of your favorites.
+A CLI to keep up with all the latest and greatest anime and keep track of your favorites using [Consumet API](https://github.com/consumet/api.consumet.org/blob/main/README.md).

 ## installation